Fluffy pumpkin sponge cake rolled around silky cream cheese frosting, topped with more frosting and chopped pecans.

 - Flour: I used all-purpose flour for these muffins.
 Flour is the most inaccurately measured ingredient so I highly recommend a digital kitchen scale to measure for all baking recipes.

-- Spices: I usually just make my own pumpkin spice since I have all the individual spices in my pantry but feel free to use a premixed pumpkin spice.
+- Spices: I usually just make my own pumpkin spice since I have all the individual spices in my pantry but feel free to use a premixed pumpkin spice or homemade pumpkin spice.
 I would do about 1 Tbsp.

 - Sugar: this was the one tweak I made to the recipe, I replaced the granulated sugar with brown sugar.
 I didn’t see a point in using both!